calacademy-research/assembly_etc/categories/telomeres/README.md

 This has the call and a sampling of the telomere called line.
 The other lines in the report are excluded.

-The default TTAGGG hexmer is by far the most common for vertebrates and arthropods, though an argument with ACGT characters can be used to change this.
+The default TTAGGG hexmer is by far the most common for vertebrates and arthropods, though an argument with ACGT characters to telomere_report.sh can be used to change this and find_telomere_motif.sh is called in telomere_report.sh to set the motif by either the telomere.motif or busco.lineage file if no argument overrides this setting.
-None of the scripts calling the routines are currently modifying these defaults.
-(We are considering using a telomere.motif file similar to busco.lineage usage to override defaults;
-this is not currently implemented in any of the scripts.)
+For example, the call to telomere_report.sh in make_scaflens.sh uses find_telomere_motif.sh to set the motif.

 Note: using grep on fasta split lines and counting highlighted patterns was initially just an exploration.
 We thought at first it was going to be a case of "it's not how well the dog dances but that a dog dances at all,"